javierpena/eink-calendar/README.md

 the configuration file.

 ### Calendar configuration
-You can use any CalDav link; in my case, I set up 3 calendars in a [Synology](https://www.synology.com) DiskStation using Synology Calenar.
+You can use any CalDav or iCal link; in my case, I set up 3 calendars in a [Synology](https://www.synology.com) DiskStation using Synology Calendar.
 The code should adapt to any number of calendars, but keep in mind the resolution and font size.

-The `urls` parameter is a comma-separated list of CalDav URLs.
+The `urls` parameter is a comma-separated list of CalDav or iCal URLs.
+Currently, iCal URLs are identified by a trailing `.ics` in the calendar URL.
+This may be improved in the future.

 Since each of those calendars will correspond to an actual person, `names` will contain the list of names for each url.
 Make sure you spefify the same number of URLs and names.

-The `username` and `password` fields are self-explaining: include the user and password to access the calendars.
+The `username` and `password` fields are self-explaining: include the user and password to access the calendars, only for CalDav URLs.

 If you want to use a different type of calendar, such as Google Calendar, you will need to create a new driver.
-Patches are welcome :).
+However, it is possible to export a read-only, secret address for your Google Calendar following [this guide](https://support.google.com/calendar/answer/37648?hl=en#zippy=%2Cget-your-calendar-view-only).

 ## Running
 The scripts directory contains a simple launcher script using a virtual environment,